Miami-Dade College offers more than 200 programs leading to the Associate in Science and Associate in Arts degrees, as well as numerous certificates.

 The Social Science Department of the Kendall Campus offers Associate in Arts degrees in many disciplines.
 On this page, you will find a listing of our Programs.
 Use the links below to access other academic information:

-Program Description: The Associate in Arts degree is the degree designed for transfer to upper-division universities.
-These university parallel or college transfer areas of concentration prepare students to enter the junior year at four-year upper-division colleges and universities.
+Program Description: The Associate in Arts degree is designed for students wishing to transfer to 4 year colleges and universities.
+The recommended “pathways to a major” parallel university coursework and prepare students to enter the junior year at four-year institutions upon completion of the A.A. degree.

 Anthropology is the study of human beings, both in the past and the present.
 It has origins in the humanities, the natural sciences, and the social sciences.
 In the United States, contemporary anthropology is typically divided into four sub-fields: